apache/carbondata/docs/ddl-of-carbondata.md

      ALTER TABLE test_db.carbon CHANGE a1 a1 DECIMAL(18,2)
      ```

+     Example3:Change column a3's name to a4.

+     ```
+     ALTER TABLE test_db.carbon CHANGE a3 a4 STRING
+     ```

+     **NOTE:** Once the column is renamed, user has to take care about replacing the fileheader with the new name or changing the column header in csv file.
 - ##### MERGE INDEX

      This command is used to merge all the CarbonData index files (.carbonindex) inside a segment to a single CarbonData index merge file (.carbonindexmerge).
 This enhances the first query performance.